 5.1 Amount

 Registrar agrees to pay to the Registry the registration, renewal, transfer and other service fees set forth in the Registry price list, as amended from time to time (the “Fees”).
-The Fees, and any amendments thereto, will be available to Registrars at REGISTRAR.REGISTRY.QUEBEC.
-Registry reserves the right to revise the Fees at any time, to the extent and in the manner that such adjustments are permitted by the Registry Agreement.
+The Fees, and any amendments thereto, will be available to Registrars at

+http://registrar.registry.quebec.

+Registry will provide registrar with at least thirty (30) days notice prior to the implementation of any generic or specificically promotion related reduction of the Fees and at least ninety (90) days notice prior to the implementation of any increase in the Fees.

 5.2 Payment

 Each month, Registry will provide Registrar with a statement of activity.
 Registry will invoice at month end all transactions involving domain names.
 This invoice will inform the Registrar of the date of payment by direct debit and the amount of Fees due to the Registry.

-Payment of the Fees shall be paid within thirty (30) days after invoice from the Registry.
-In case of payment default not cured within fifteen (15) days, Registry will be entitled to suspend any transaction requested by the Registrar.
+Payment of the Fees shall be paid within thirty-five (35) days after invoice from the Registry.
+In case of payment default not cured within fifteen (30) days, Registry will be entitled to suspend any transaction requested by the Registrar.

-Registry will also be entitled to terminate this agreement according to article 11.2.2 (e) for any payments thirty (30) days or more overdue, Registrar shall pay penalties equal to three (3) times the legal interest rate in effect between the contractual date of payment and the date of payment.
+Registry will also be entitled to terminate this agreement according to article 11.2.2 (e) for any payments thirty (30) days or more overdue.

 5.3 Refunds for Denied Applications and for Domains Deleted During Grace Periods